-The comparison chart shown below shows the overall scores for each stroller tested in this review.
-The Quinny Buzz Xtra is shown in blue.
-With an 18 out of 19 rank it is easy to see why the Quinny didn't win any awards in this gear category.
+The comparison chart shown below shows the overall scores for each stroller tested in this review including the Quinny Buzz Xtra (in blue).

-The sections below offer detailed information on how the Buzz performed during our tests for each metric.
-The individual metric performance scores were used to calculate the overall score.
+The sections below offer detailed information on how the Buzz performed during our tests.

 Ease of Use

-The Buzz Xtra scored a 3 of 10 for ease of use, which is the lowest score in the group and tied with 4moms Origami.
-The high in our tests is the UPPAbaby Vista and the UPPAbaby Cruz that both earned 8s in this metric.
+The Buzz Xtra scored a 3 of 10 for ease of use, which is the lowest score in the group.

-The Quinny has a medium sized under seat storage bin that can hold up to 11 pounds.
-This bin is accessible from the side and the front, but the not the back which is arguably one of the easiest locations for parents to use.
-The storage basket height is low thanks to a frame bar that runs across the center of the basket.
-We had difficulty fitting a small sized diaper bag in the bottom and there was no chance of fitting a standard sized bag or larger.
-Ease of access is only average on this stroller and we didn't like it as much as the competition.
-There is no additional storage on this stroller, so parents might struggle with being able to bring enough supplies with baby on a full day's adventure.
+The Quinny has a medium sized under seat storage bin that can hold up to 11 lbs.
+This bin is accessible from the side and the front, but not the back.
+The basket height is low thanks to a frame bar that runs across the center of the basket.
+We had difficulty fitting a small sized diaper bag in.
+Ease of access is only average on this stroller.

-The Quinny has a padded leg rest with a wide plastic foot rest and both are adjustable.
-The seat back reclines and is about average for difficulty thanks to two separate recline buttons that must be pressed at the same time.
-We think some parents might have difficulty adjusting the recline from behind, when the canopy is folded the seat back doesn't easily fit through the frame to recline.
-The seat back recline range is 17 degrees to 67.7 degrees from flat.
+The Quinny has a padded leg rest with a wide plastic footrest both of which are adjustable.
+The seat back reclines and has two separate recline buttons that must be pressed at the same time.
+We think some parents might have difficulty adjusting the recline from behind when the canopy is folded the seat back doesn't easily fit through the frame to recline.

-For turning off harder flat surfaces onto rougher terrain, the Quinny had some difficulty in our tests.
-It rolls relatively well, but it will take a little more strength and the double front wheels catch on gravel so badly that we almost tipped the stroller over more than once during testing.
-But it did perform better in our tests for ease on stairs and curbs than most of the competition.
-This is the one test that helped bump up its overall score to almost average; without this ability, the overall score would have been lower.
+For turning off flat surfaces onto rougher terrain, the Quinny rolls relatively well, but it will take a little more strength and the double front wheels catch on gravel so badly that we almost tipped the stroller over more than once during testing.

 Weight and Folded Size

-The folded size for this stroller is also not that impressive.
-Measured it is over 17,100 cubic inches and 25"W x 17.6"H x 39"L. So the combined size and weight of this stroller make it a difficult option if your plan is to commute around town for the day.
+The folded size of this stroller is not impressive.
+Folded it is over 17,100 cubic inches.
+So the combined size and weight of this stroller make it a challenging choice for a commute around town.